ecstaticifrit/Zomato-Bangalore-EDA/README.md

 - Finding relations between features

 # We will be performing the following tasks:

+### Explore the Data
 - Read the dataset
 - Understand each feature and write down the details
 - Explore the dataset info, describe and find columns with categories, and numeric columns as well

+### Data Cleaning
+- Deleting redundant columns
+- Renaming the columns
+- Dropping duplicates
+- Cleaning individual columns
+- Remove null values from the dataset
+- Check for some more Transformations